LukeNelsn/LukeNelsn.github.io/_posts/2022-07-01-Impactful-Quotes-and-Remarks.md

   min_height: "38vh"
   heading_style: "font-size: 4.25em; font-weight: bold"
   subheading_style: "color: white"
-tags:
+tags: personal markdown
 sidebar: []
 ---

 Throughout my time at the Unversity of Colorado, and in my extra-curricular involvements, I have had the pleasure of learning and taking away valuable lessons from professors and professional mentors.
-I've attempted to categorize and recall the most impactful lessons learned, and here, I will try to develop a repository of these moments.
+I've attempted to categorize and recall the most impactful lessons, and here, I will try to develop a repository of these moments.
 Hopefully, more are yet to come, and this list will continue to grow.

-# Professional Mentors
+#### Professional Mentors

 ### Venture Capitalist Coworker & Mentor
 >A healthy curiosity and ability to quickly acquire knowledge will enable you to operate very well and productively in any kind of entrepreneurial venture